MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 The SWORD database is used for the river slope correction and publicly available here: https://www.swordexplorer.com/.
 The slope correction applied in this study follows the methodology described in: https://doi.org/10.1016/j.jhydrol.2024.132553.
 - ### *River mask*
 The river mask, provided by the National Institute of Cartography (Cameroon), is used for spatial filtering.
 It allows the isolation of valid river pixels and the removal of non-water or out-of-basin observations within the Sanaga basin, ensuring that only measurements located within the hydrological domain of interest are retained.

-## Workflow Description

-The workflow is demonstrated using a representative RPR station or corresponding in-situ hydrometric data, serving as a reference implementation of the full processing chain.

-It includes:
-- Read Sentinel-3&6 altimetry data
-- Select measurements around target stations
-- Spatial filtering over river and coastal systems
-- Extraction of SSH time series from satellite altimetry
-- Geophysical corrections and slope adjustments(for river applications)
-- Robust statistical aggregation (median + MAD)
-- Cross-validation with ground-based observations

 ## Scientific Impact